baedrik/snip721-reference-impl/README.md

 While SendNft keeps the `contract` field name in order to maintain CW-721 compliance, Secret Network does not have the same limitations as Cosmos, and it is possible to use SendNft to transfer token ownership to a personal address (not a contract) or to a contract that does not implement any [Receiver Interface](#receiver).

 SendNft requires a valid `token_id` and the message sender must either be the owner or an address with valid transfer approval.
-If the recipient address is the same as the current owner, no transfer will be done (transaction history will not include a transfer that does not change ownership), but the BatchReceiveNft (or ReceiveNft) callback will be performed if registered.
+If the recipient address is the same as the current owner, the contract will throw an error.
 If the token is transferred to a new owner, its single-token approvals will be cleared.
 If the BatchReceiveNft (or ReceiveNft) callback fails, the entire transaction will be reverted (even the transfer will not take place).

 ##### Request
 ```